Filling In Cavities At Our Port Charlotte, FL Dental Office

 How Fillings Are Done

-Before Dr. Dietrich or Dr. Kalonaros-Dietrich does anything, we will first completely clean the tooth and surrounding area.
+Before our dentists do anything, we will first completely clean the tooth and surrounding area.
 Then we will numb the area with a local anesthetic and remove all of the decayed enamel.
 This gets rid of the damage and the bacteria currently thriving there.
-Next, we will etch the surrounding enamel just enough so the filling has extra surface area to grab onto (bond), making it last longer.
+Next, we will etch the surrounding enamel just enough so the filling has an extra surface area to grab onto (bond), making it last longer.
 Finally, we will fill in the cavity with a tooth-colored filling material.

 Why Composite Resin Beats Metal